 This program may be completed in two years or more depending upon student ability and/or personal situation.
 To advance in the program course sequence or to graduate, a student may have no grade lower than ‘C’ in any Early Childhood Education (ECE) course or in courses EDU-235 and FLS-104.
-Upon successful completion of this program, students will be granted an Associate in Science Degree.
+Upon successful completion of this program, students will be granted an Associate in Applied Science Degree.

 By completing the Early Childhood Education Program, graduates can be employed in a position of responsibility such as:

 - a lead teacher or program coordinator working with primary grade children, preschoolers, and infants/toddlers